 - Roasted Chickpeas

-Best Homemade Snacks for Breastfeeding Moms and Bottle Feeding Moms
+Best Homemade Snacks for New Moms

-These easy recipes are great ones to make for breastfeeding moms as they contain a balanced mix of carbs, fat, protein, and fiber.
+These easy recipes are great ones to make for breastfeeding moms, as they contain a balanced mix of carbs, fat, protein, and fiber.

 TIP: Hard-cooked eggs and avocado toast are great options too.